AkindeleRoqeeb/Filterable-Gallery/README.md

-# Filterable Gallery
+# Filterable Gallery.
-Filterable Gallery
-With product images Like clothes..
+Filterable Gallery With product images Like clothes..